BobFIV/PSU_CAPSTONE_F2023/docs/Bluetooth.md

 #### discovery_completed()
 1. Release the GATT data.
 2. Restart the scan.
-3. Determine the index of this connection in the ctx_lib, map the index with the name in a global table (device_maps).
+3. Determine the index of this connection in the ctx_lib, map the index with the name (using the currently scanning name) in a global table (device_maps).
 4. Send a ping message to the connected device.

+### Disconnecting from a device
+#### static void disconnected(struct bt_conn *conn, uint8_t reason)
+1. Free the connection from the ctx_lib.
+2. Unreference the connection.

+### Switching the device to scan for
+#### static void switch_device_name(struct k_work *work)
+1. Compare the currently scanning device name to "ESP32" or "RaspberryPi".
+Set a string new_name to the one it is not scanning for (i.e. if current target = ESP32, set new_name to RaspberryPi)
+2. strncpy the target name (overwrite it) with the new_name string.
+3. Stop the scan.
+4. Clear the filter.
+5. Add to the filter the new target name.
+6. Start the scan.
+7. Reschedule this function to execute again 10 seconds later, to swap to the other device.
+Potential improvements: Currently, no safeguards are in place from switching between devices during the discovery_completed() function.
+This could cause problems where a RaspberryPi is discovered 9 seconds into the scan and when discovery is complete, the scan can swap to the ESP32 and have the name incorrectly set.

 ### Sending a message
 #### ble_transmit(const char* target, uint8_t *data, uint16_t length)
+This function is called ONLY from mqtt_ble_pipe.c.
+The target string is calculated there based on the destination parameter from the aggregator.
 1. Takes the NUS transmit sempahore
 2. Using the "target" input, find the corresponding index from the device_map
 3. Using the index, get the corresponding context.